sumitalp/log_parser_by_ruby/README.md

 # log_parser_by_ruby

 ## Sample Log Parser by Ruby Language
 This is only test based, I created by my own interest in ruby.
 There are more option to improve.
+I used **Ruby 2.0.0**.

 ### Run command
 `ruby log_parser.rb` (No arguments has taken from command line)